markliu22/MemeCoinAnnouncer/README.md

 https://memecoinannouncer.com

 ## Introduction
-It seems I'm always late to hear about these celebrity meme coins.
-By the time I hear about them, it's already too late.
-It would be nice to know about them right when they're announced without constantly checking online.
+It seems that I'm always late to hear about these celebrity meme coins.
+It would be nice to know about them right when they're announced without having to constantly check online.
 This way, I can buy and sell a little bit before any potential rug pull.

 This app monitors tweets from the most popular X (Twitter) users and notifies subscribers via email/text if the tweet contains an announcement of a new cryptocurrency (looking for $TOKEN patterns).